-Security is a huge selling point HubSpot Solution Partners use when trying to push clients to HubSpot instead of WordPress or other open-source CMS’.
+HubSpot security is a huge selling point that HubSpot Solution Partners use when trying to push clients to use HubSpot instead of WordPress or other open-source CMS’.
 It’s a proprietary system, professionally hosted and managed by HubSpot and its structure is a blackbox when compared to something like WordPress.
 It is better, of course, but not invincible.
-When weak coding and unsecure third-party integrations come into play, HubSpot’s security can’t do much.
+When weak coding and unsafe third-party integrations come into play, HubSpot security breach can happen.

-So the answer is...Yes.
-Your HubSpot portal can be hacked and data in your portal can be stolen.
+So is your HubSpot website safe?
+The answer is...No.
+You can face hubspot security issues and data in your portal can be stolen.